thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 This special value was introduced in {{Section 4.1.2.5 of !RFC5280}}.
 When this is done, then the CA certificates and the certificates of subordinate CAs have a maximum validity period.
-Hence,
+Therefore,
-it requires careful consideration whether it is appropriate to issue IDevID certificates with no maximum validity period.
+careful consideration is required as to whether it is appropriate to issue IDevID certificates with no maximum validity period.

 LDevID certificates are, however, issued by the operator or owner,